jpdevries/fault/README.md

 ## Why?

 CSS collisions cramping your style?
 Ever wish you could just set the properties for a CSS element back to the browser defaults?
-Now you can!
+Now you&nbsp;can!

+## Where?
+Data is pulled from Default CSS Settings for each tag in the [W3C&nbsp;Reference](http://www.w3schools.com/tags/tag_blockquote.asp).